iamsmnt/Project_Churn/README.md

 # Project_Churn

 The project aims at reducing Customers' Churning.
-The model is developed on an ensemble approach with Stratified K Fold Sampling to reduce the Variance and Bias due to Target Class Imbalance.
+The model developed with an ensemble approach and Stratified K Fold Sampling to reduce the Variance and Bias due to Target Class Imbalance.

 Positive response being False - 0 - Customers' who didn't Churn